Open Baking vs. Dutch Oven Baking Sourdough Bread

 1. Place a metal pan on the bottom rack.

-2. Fill it with lava rocks (they hold heat and release steam slowly).
+2. Fill it with these lava rocks (they hold heat and release steam slowly).

 3. Preheat the oven with the rocks inside.